z3h4/useful-commands/HTML & CSS/html.md

 - Quite often we need to group a bunch of elements for styling purposes.
 - In HTML we have a few container elements. `<div>` and `<span>` are general purpose containers.
   - `<div>` (division)
     - `<div>` is a block-level element.
-A block-level element always starts on a new line and fill up the entire available space.
+      - A block-level element always starts on a new line and fill up the entire available space.
   - `<span>`
-    - It is often used for styling texts.
     - `<span>` is an inline element.
 So, it does not take up the entire width of the page.
+    - It is often used for styling texts.

 ### Semantic Elements

+- `<div>` and `<span>` are general purpose containers.
+But.
+HTML5 introduced a few more container elements that are more descriptive or meaningful.
+We refer to these as **Semantic Elements**.
 - Semantic elements help us write markup that is more meaningful and descriptive to search engines, screen readers and other software.
+  - So, whereever possible we should use these new elements instead of `<div>` and `<span>` because these helps search engines better understand our pages and what they contain.
-- So, use `<div>` and `<span>` elements when no other semantic element is appropriate.
+  - Use `<div>` and `<span>` elements only when no other semantic element is appropriate.
 - The semantic elements in HTML5 are:
   - `<header>`
     - Represents introductory content.